saptak/envddext/docs/troubleshooting-guide.md

         *   `kubectl get ipaddresspools.metallb.io -n metallb-system -o yaml`
         *   `kubectl get l2advertisements.metallb.io -n metallb-system -o yaml`
     *   Look for: Ensure these custom resources are created and configured with the expected IP range.
 The UI logic requires `IPAddressPools` to exist for MetalLB to be considered fully configured.
+4.  **UI Status and Configuration Dialog Behavior**:
+    *   **Accurate Status**: The "LoadBalancer Configuration" status in the UI (`ui/src/components/LoadBalancerManager.tsx` driven by `ui/src/services/loadBalancerService.ts`) is now stricter.
+It will only show "CONFIGURED" if MetalLB is confirmed operational (namespace exists, controller ready, and `IPAddressPools` are present).
+If `metallb-system` namespace is not found, it will correctly show "NOT CONFIGURED".
+    *   **"Configure LoadBalancer" Button Visibility**: The button to configure MetalLB in `LoadBalancerManager.tsx` is now displayed correctly when the status is "NOT CONFIGURED", even if an error message (like "MetalLB namespace 'metallb-system' not found...") is also present.
+    *   **Improved Configuration Dialog Feedback**:
+        *   JavaScript TypeErrors (like "e.includes is not a function") during MetalLB configuration in `configureMetalLB` (`loadBalancerService.ts`) due to unsafe string operations on non-string variables from backend responses have been mitigated by coercing variables to strings (e.g., `String(poolResponse?.data || "")`).
+        *   Misleading errors like "Output: [[object Object]], Error: []" (when the backend's `/apply-yaml` reported `success: false` but sent complex objects in `data`) are now handled better.
+The frontend in `configureMetalLB` now attempts to parse nested error messages from `response.data.error` and provides clearer feedback in the dialog if ambiguous errors occur, suggesting the operation might have succeeded.
+5.  **Error Messages During Configuration**:\n    *   Pay close attention to any error messages displayed in the UI during the \"Configure LoadBalancer\" process.
+With recent fixes, these messages should be more informative.\n    *   If errors mention \"connection refused\" when applying `IPAddressPool` or `L2Advertisement` (less likely now for this specific error but possible for others), it points to the backend service\'s `kubectl` (used via `/apply-yaml`) having trouble reaching the K8s API.
+Ensure your K8s API server address in `~/.kube/config` is accessible from *within* Docker containers/VMs (e.g., needs to be `host.docker.internal` or `kubernetes.docker.internal`).
+6.  **Extension Logs**:\n    *   Check Docker Desktop extension logs for detailed output from both host CLI commands and backend service operations.
+This is crucial for diagnosing `kubectl` command failures.
+7.  **UI Status Refresh**:\n    *   After attempting configuration or manual `kubectl` checks, click the \"Refresh\" button for the LoadBalancer status in the UI to trigger a fresh status assessment.
 4.  **Error Messages During Configuration**:
     *   Pay close attention to any error messages displayed in the UI during the "Configure LoadBalancer" process.
     *   If errors mention "connection refused" when applying `IPAddressPool` or `L2Advertisement`, it points to the backend service's `kubectl` (used via `/apply-yaml`) having trouble reaching the K8s API.
 This is less common now but check if your K8s API server address in `~/.kube/config` is accessible from *within* Docker containers/VMs (e.g., needs to be `host.docker.internal` or `kubernetes.docker.internal` if the backend isn't using the host's `kubectl` environment directly for these specific operations).